-The Anybus Commissioning Wizard is a series of automated checks to see if the network is in compliance with the guidelines of the used protocol.
-The checks are based on the PROFINET Commissioning Guidelines v1.36, Ethernet/IP Commissioning Guideline v1.00 and Anybus' expertise on PROFINET and Ethernet/IP networks.
+The PROCENTEC Commissioning Wizard is a series of automated checks to see if the network is in compliance with the guidelines of the used protocol.
+The checks are based on the PROFINET Commissioning Guidelines v1.36, Ethernet/IP Commissioning Guideline v1.00 and PROCENTEC's expertise on PROFINET and Ethernet/IP networks.